yvsaihitesh/RPS-Arena/README.md

     - **Rules:** View the game rules.
     - **Your Gameplay:** Displays a detailed table of every move, showing: Your choice and the bot’s choice, The scores for each round.It also includes a Homepage button to return to homepage.

-We hope you enjoy this web-based version of Rock-Paper-Scissors!
+I hope you enjoy this web-based version of Rock-Paper-Scissors!
 Can you outsmart the bot and claim victory🚀?

 🎉 What are you waiting for?
 Click on play button beside to start playing the game now! 🕹️✨ [play](https://yvsaihitesh.github.io/RPS-Arena/RPS_Arena.html).